 3. Conclusion: Therefore blasphemy against the Holy Spirit is rejecting the gospel until death.

 Another question may be raised: Why could one blaspheme Christ and be forgiven and not do so in the case of the Holy Spirit?
 Paul gives a clue to at least one reason, when he says about himself, “I was a blasphemer and injurious, but I obtained mercy, because I did it ignorantly and in unbelief.”
 He was able to blaspheme Christ ignorantly.
-One could not do that with the Holy Spirit.
+He could not do that with the Holy Spirit.
 One can not even know who the Holy Spirit is and be ignorant of His nature.
 It was not so with Christ.
-He was in the flesh, historically as a man, and one could ignorantly assume He was no more than a mere man and thus accuse Him of lying when He claimed to be the Son of God.
-They could get forgiveness when they learned better, for they could repent.
+He was in the flesh, historically as a man, and one could ignorantly assume he was no more than a mere man and thus accuse him of lying when he claimed to be the Son of God.
+They could get forgiveness when they found out better, for they could repent.

 My conclusion, therefore, is that it can not be forgiven because when one does it he must be so depraved and deliberately hardened than it is impossible for him to repent.
 The Spirit ceases to strive with him (Gen. 6:3) and when God thus gives up on man, he is without hope.
 One valid syllogism by which I arrive at that conclusion is: